ramity-sh/wowraidnotes/Classic Cataclysm/Tier 2/RaidNotes.md

 - Dodge Leaping Flames if you can

 ## Ragnaros
-- Keep 6 yards apart
+- Keep 6 yards apart at start
+- Kill FE after rag starts getting ready to show his legs (rip parsing)
-- No CL Glpyh?
+- Try to time CL for killing adds.